gracejackson-sudo/Efficient-Content-Moderation-Benchmark-Project/README.md

 # Efficient-Content-Moderation-Benchmark-Project

-I built this project to explore how we can make AI models that detect hate speech smaller, faster, and cheaper to run — without sacrificing accuracy.
+I built this project to explore how we can make AI models that detect hate speech smaller, faster, and cheaper to run — without sacrificing accuracy utilizing quantization.
 The techniques I used here were inspired by quantization optimization work I did while consulting for Adobe.
 I continued to research how different companies were using quantization and took inspriration from Google Gemini's results after using QAT to optimize for runtime and quality.

 ## What this project does